fuzeplay/flyer-dev-env-setup-instructions/README.md

 # Zubi Flyer Development Environment Setup Instructions

 Hello there.
-If you want to start hacking with your Zubi Flyer board, please follow the following instructions:
+If you want to start hacking with your Zubi Flyer board, please follow the following instructions.

 [Contact Support](fuzeplay.co) if you're running into any issues, we'll be happy to help you out :)